nyxgeek/dumpsniffer/README.md

 ***Please consider donating to hashes.org***

-They're an awesome resource.
+I'm not affiliated with them in any way, don't know them, but they're an awesome resource.
 You can find the donation link at the bottom of this page:

 https://hashes.org/index.php